LarryWoodside/barsPlus/README.md

 * **Labels and title** whether to show "Labels and title", "Labels only", "Title only", or "None".
 Title is the single name for an axis appearing in the center.
 Labels are the ticks, numbers/descriptions, gridlines.

-* **Label Style:**: "Auto", "Horizontal", "Staggered", "Tilted".
+* **Label Style:** "Auto", "Horizontal", "Staggered", "Tilted".
 Auto means a horizontal label will be used unless there is not enough space, in which case the labels will be tilted 45 degrees.

 * **Gridlines** controls whether gridlines can span the length or height of the chart.
 Gridlines cannot be shown when labels have been suppressed.